Texas top court blocks execution of man in shaken baby syndrome case

 Published 10/17/2024, 03:18 PM

-Updated 10/17/2024, 07:16 PM
+Updated 10/17/2024, 11:41 PM

 © Reuters.
 FILE PHOTO: The death chamber and the steel bars of the viewing room are seen at the state penitentiary in Huntsville, Texas, U.S. on September 29, 2010.
 Courtesy Jenevieve Robbins/Texas Dept of Criminal Justice/Handout via REUTERS/File Photo

-By Jonathan Allen and Brad Brooks
+By Brad Brooks and Jonathan Allen

-(Reuters) -A Texas state judge on Thursday temporarily blocked the execution of a man who had been scheduled to become the first person executed in the United States for murder attributed to shaken baby syndrome, the court said.
+(Reuters) -The Texas Supreme Court on Thursday temporarily halted the execution of a man scheduled to become the first person to be put to death in the United States for murder attributed to shaken baby syndrome, according to a court document.

 Roberson, 56, was convicted of killing his 2-year-old daughter, Nikki, in 2002.
-The prosecution said he took her to hospital where scans showed she had internal brain trauma of the sort that at the time was thought to indicate a baby had been violently shaken by someone.
+The prosecution said he took her to the hospital where scans showed she had internal brain trauma of the sort that at the time was thought to indicate a baby had been violently shaken by someone.

 In the days before her death, a doctor had diagnosed Nikki as having a viral infection and a fever, and Roberson has long said that on the morning of her death he found she had fallen out of bed.